seismographix/mastodon-mentions-bot/README.md

 The bot uses plugins to process mentions in customized ways.
 The plugins must be located in the `plugins` folder and implement the MastodonBotPlugin interface.

+Notes:
+- Only tested on Linux.
+- Tested manually.
+You may know, what it means. ;)

 ## Installation